 View this post on Instagram

 Within the sandstone walls of this historic pre-Revolutionary War building is an Italian trattoria.
-Il Fresco has seen many different ownerships over the years before becoming what it is today, all of which gave the eatery its charm and character.
+Il Fresco has seen many different owners over the years before becoming what it is today, all of which gave the eatery its charm and character.
 Now, Il Fresco curates classic Italian dishes out of its cozy kitchen in Orangeburg.
-Grab a seat fireside for antipasti, insalate, and pasta, along with entrees like pollo parmigiana or scallopine alla saltimbocca.
+Grab a seat fireside for antipasti, insalata, and pasta, along with entrees like pollo parmigiana or scallopine alla saltimbocca.

 View this post on Instagram